jakebailey/talk-ts-congress-2023/slides.md

 <!-- dprint-ignore-end -->

-# Scripts and global namespaces
+# Kickin' It Old School

 ##

-The opposite of modules: _scripts and globals_.
-Each file declared a namespace, usually `ts`.
+The opposite of modules: _scripts_ 😱.
+Each file declared a _global_ namespace, usually `ts`.

 ```ts {|3|9|}